 9.16.
 As a general rule, attendants shall receive draft minutes for review and comment within five working days of Board meetings.
 All Directors present at the meeting, along with the Secretary to the Board and the CEO, shall sign the minutes.
 If a Director has recused him-/herself from handling of a specific matter, the Board shall decide whether there is reason for the Director to sign a redacted copy of the minutes.
 Such copies shall be entered in the minutes.

 9.17.
-The minutes of Board meetings are stored in the Bank's document management system and accessible by Directors, the CEO, the Secretary to the Board, the office manager of the CEO's Office, the Compliance Officer and the Internal Auditor, unless they become ineligible in certain matters.
+The minutes of Board meetings are stored in the Bank's document management system and accessible by directors, the CEO, the Secretary to the Board, the Office Manager of the CEO's Office, the Compliance Officer and the Internal Auditor, unless they become ineligible in certain matters.

 9.18.
 Questions shall generally not be submitted to a vote at Board meetings unless the Directors have received documentation on the matter or satisfactory information thereupon prior to the meeting.

 9.19.
 Questions shall be decided by a majority of votes.
 In the case of a tie the Chairman shall cast the deciding vote.
-The minutes shall show if Directors abstain from voting in individual matters.
+The minutes shall show if Directors abstain from voting on individual matters.

 9.21.
 If a decision by the Board involves information that may have a significant impact on the value of financial instruments issued by Landsbankinn and admitted for trading on a regulated securities market, the CEO shall notify the Compliance Officer.

 Article 10 Eligibility of Directors in individual matters

 10.1.
 The Board of Directors may not involve itself in decisions on individual dealings, unless their scope is substantial in relation to the size of Landsbankinn, as provided for in the Bank's Credit Policy.
 Individual Directors must not involve themselves in decisions on individual dealings.